fhumbertodf/dicionario/Textos3.md

 There was a special meter in the taxi.
 When we finished our taxi ride, the driver looked at the meter to find out how much money we owed him.
 I once rode a horse.
-I satin the saddle and held on tight to the reins.
+I sat in the saddle and held on tight to the reins.
 The horse ran very fast.
 It was a bumpy ride, and I was afraid that I would fall off the horse.
 Not too many people around here use horses for transportation.
-They used to use horses for transportation in theolddays.
+They used to use horses for transportation in the old days.
-If you wantto travel very far away, you have to goon a train, a plane, or a boat.
+If you want to travel very far away, you have to go on a train, a plane, or a boat.
-If you are in a hurry, it is bestto take a plane.
+If you are in a hurry, it is best to take a plane.
 Planes fly through the air very fast.
-Trains goa long the tracks.
+Trains go along the tracks.
 Sometimes I can hear the train whistle from my house.
 Boats take a long time to cross the ocean.
 Great big boats that cross the oceans are called ships.